Seven Amazing Mini-Safaris You Can Make in Nairobi City

 The Nairobi National Museum is Kenya's premier Museum.
 It sits on Museum Hill, less than two Kilometers west of the city centre.
 It is an exciting place to visit: You are unlikely ever to regret having spent your time gazing at the Museum's world-famous collections, and reading and hearing stories about them.

 The Museum is a showcase of Kenya's biodiversity as well as cultural, artistic and historical heritage.
 However, its main claim to fame lies in several pre-historic humanoid fossil exhibits that it displays.
-Among these is the Turkana Boy said to be the most 'near-complete pre-historic skeleton ever found.
+Among these is the Turkana Boy said to be one of the most 'complete' pre-historic skeletons ever found.

-Stuffed images of some of the wild mammals and birds common in national parks in Kenya also form part of its stock of collections.
+Stuffed images of wild mammals and birds common in national parks in Kenya also form part of its stock of collections.
 An art gallery occasionally hosts exhibitions by local artists.

-An annexe to the Museum hosts a snake park that offers visitors the opportunity to see and learn about many of the reptiles found in East Africa.
+An annexe to the Museum hosts a snake park where visitors may see and learn about many of the reptiles found in East Africa.

-After spending your time in the Museum’s hallways, you may also explore its nature trail and vegetable gardens.
-You can also shop for African artefacts at the crafts shop and enjoy a cup of the famous Kenya Arabica coffee at the coffeehouse.
+After spending time in the Museum’s hallways, you may also explore its nature trail and vegetable gardens.
+You can also shop for African artefacts at the crafts shop and enjoy Kenya's famous arabica coffee at the Museum's coffee house.

 5. The Sheldrick Elephant Orphanage

-The Sheldrick Elephant Orphanage is a famous wildlife conservation story located on the fringes of the Nairobi National Park.
-It is run by The David Sheldrick Wildlife Trust and the Kenya Wildlife Service.
+The Sheldrick Elephant Orphanage is a famous wildlife conservation site located on the fringes of the Nairobi National Park.
+It is run by The David Sheldrick Wildlife Trust in collaboration with with the Kenya Wildlife Service.

 Kenyan Conservationist Daphne Sheldrick founded both the Orphanage and the Trust in the late seventies in honour of her late husband, David Sheldrick, who was the Warden-in-charge at Tsavo National Park, Kenya's largest National Park by size and home to the country's largest elephant herd.

 At the Orphanage every morning at 11 a.m., the workers bring baby elephants out for the daily public show.
 The babies frolic around the grounds and play with their toys between being fed and petted by their keepers.
-You also get to see where they live and learn about the intricate process they are nurtured to survive their pre-rescue traumas.
+You also get to see where they live and learn about the intricate nurturing processes they undergo to help them recover from their trauma.

-You will hear many sad stories about their rescues.
-However, the evidence of the care given to them by the Orphanage and the bond between them and their keepers will uplift your spirit.
+You may hear sad stories about their rescues.
+However, the evidence of the care given to them by the Orphanage and the bond between them and their keepers bring a nice ending to their stories.

 No special effort is required to reach the orphanage.
 From the City Centre, the gates are on the left when you reach Banda School on Magadi Road.
 The road runs along the Nairobi National Park fence further down its main entrance.